-- 7. Why is it important that in the definition of logarithm it is stated that the base of the logarithm does not equal 1? - 8.
-Why is it important that the definition of a logarithm states that the base of the logarithm is positive? - 9.
+- 7. Why is it important that the definition of logarithm states that the base of the logarithm does not equal 1? - 8.
+Why is it important that the definition states that the base of the logarithm is positive? - 9.
 Why is it necessary that the definition states that x in the expression $log_a x$ is positive?